 Regulation Managing risks Yes No r34 Have all materials that contain crystalline silica been identified?
-Have all tasks that are silica dust generating been identified? r36 Have one or more higher-level control measures been implemented?
-For example, elimination, substitution, isolation and engineering controls.
+Have all tasks that are silica dust generating been identified? r36 (3) Have one or more higher-level control measures been implemented?
 Is work performed nearby visible dust that a person would reasonably believe contains silica?
-Has one of the following engineering controls been implemented?
-Water suppression, on-tool extraction, local exhaust ventilation. r40 Is there adequate ventilation to perform work?
-Evidence of dust in work areas is an indication ventilation is not adequate, or as indicated in results from air monitoring. r36 Are the higher-level controls supported by administrative controls? housekeeping policies including workplace cleaning and disposing of slurry from water suppression methods equipment maintenance and cleaning shift rotation and time limits for tasks signage indicating silica hazards in the workplace r36 & r44 Have workers been provided suitable personal protective equipment? suitable size, fit, and nature of hazard clean and hygienic in good working order used and worn by the worker r37 & 38 Is there a schedule of review and maintenance for all control measures implemented?
+Are engineering controls implemented? r40 (e) Is there adequate ventilation to perform work? r36 (4) Are there appropriate policies and procedures prepared for: housekeeping?cleaning and disposing of slurry?equipment maintenance?
+Is there signage? r36 (5) Is appropriate personal protective equipment provided? r44 Is it suitable to support higher-order control measures?
+Is the protection factor provided suitable? r37 and 38 Is there a schedule of review and maintenance for the control measures implemented? r351 (s19) Are the risks of silica at the workplace being managed?